vlang/vlang-blog/content/blog/getting-started-with-v.md

 You need `git` to clone and update V. Make sure that it is installed on your machine.

-Additionally, use `v fmt -w /path/` to automatically format your source code.
-Consult `v help fmt` for more information.
+Additionally, use `v new` and `v init` as necessary, and use `v fmt -w /path/` to automatically format your source code.
+Consult `v help init` and `v help fmt` for more information.

 ## Getting Help and Reaching Out